How to spot health problems early and what to do about them

 Treatment

 Remove visible anchor worms carefully with tweezers, twisting gently to remove the entire parasite.
-Treat the wound site with an antiseptic such as iodine or potassium permanganate.
+Treat the wound site with iodine or potassium permanganate.
 Treat the entire pond with Dimilin or a lernaea-specific treatment to kill larvae in the water.
-Repeat treatment after 7โ10 days to catch any newly hatched larvae.
+Repeat treatment after 7โ10 days.

 Cause